LoopKit/loopdocs/docs/faqs/glossary.md

 **SAGE**: sensor age on Nightscout site

 **Secrets**: a method to securely embed personal information into your fork of LoopWorkspace to enable GitHub to have access required to build Loop

+**TEAMID**: One of 6 Secrets: Apple Developer account member number

+**FASTLANE_ISSUER_ID**: One of 6 Secrets: the issuer ID is associated with your Apple Developer ID and never changes

+**FASTLANE_KEY_ID**: One of 6 Secrets: Key ID provided when you create an API key in App Store Connect; it is associated with the FASTLANE_KEY

+**FASTLANE_KEY**: One of 6 Secrets: Really long key (several lines); it and FASTLANE_KEY_ID are generated together

+**GH_PAT**: One of 6 Secrets: Generated with your GitHub account; set it to never expire

+**MATCH_PASSWORD**: One of 6 Secrets: password you make up but must save and cannot change without deleting the Match-Secrets repository

 **SHA-1**: Secure Hash Algorithm 1; used to generate an alphanumeric code for commits in git (github)